Loranet-Technologies/bivicom-config-bot/README.md

 - 🐛 **Easier Debugging**: No need to reconnect after reboot

 #### Timing Optimizations
-- **Configurable Delays**: All wait times configurable in config.json
+- **Configurable Delays**: All wait times configurable in .env file
 - **Smart Timing**: Delays only where necessary for stability
 - **Parallel Operations**: Where possible, operations run in parallel